Pop Tips and Ideas

 - Ask your friends, family, coworkers and employer to Put on Purple on Friday, May 15, 2015 to help raise awareness of lupus and show support for those living with the disease.

 - Wear purple proudly and tell people why!

 - Consider organizing office-wide or company-wide participation.
 May 16 is on a Friday.

 - Take pictures of your participation and share them with others:

 - Tell all of your friends, family, co-workers and neighbors about your participation in Put on Purple Day.

 - Send letters/emails/Facebook/Twitter messages to everyone you know announcing your commitment.
-Invite them to join you by wearing purple on May 16!
-Share lupus facts from the Put on Purple Day fact sheet to educate your co-workers, friends and family members about the day and the brutal impact of lupus.
+Invite them to join you by wearing purple on May 15!
+Share lupus facts from the Put on Purple Day fact sheet or the lupus fact graphic we post daily to educate your co-workers, friends and family members about the day and the brutal impact of lupus.

 - Ask for support in person.
 A personal appeal is still one of the most effective ways to engage someone to join your effort.
 If possible, letters and emails should always be followed-up with a phone call.

 - Ask the highest-ranking person in your company or group to send out an endorsement memo announcing that he/she will Put On Purple on May 15 to raise awareness of lupus and ask others to do the same